Please note that by continuing to use this site you consent to the terms of our

 The main System page has a number of sub-pages.
 These are Overview, Sensors, Policies management, Detection servers and Groups.

-The default Overview page is divided into 4 panels.
-The Sensors status panel provides a doughnut chart of the status of installed devices, with a colour-coding system for Active, Stale and Archived states.
-The Sensors versions panel completes the picture by showing the proportion of up-to-date clients.
-The other two panels show details of the OS-type distribution and sensor activity over time.
+The default Overview page provides a doughnut chart of the status of installed devices, with a colour-coding system for states such as Enabled, Disabled and Offline.
+Below this, a bar chart shows the proportion of up-to-date clients.

 System\Policies management page

 The System\Policies management page lets you create and edit policies for the endpoint software.
 For each policy, there is a configuration page with a left-hand menu column.
 This allows you to go to specific sections of the policy.
-These are Name and Description, Anti-Malware, Exploit protection, PowerShell and .NET, Anti-Ransomware, App Control, Endpoint controls, Collection features, and Endpoint UI Settings.
+These are Name & Description, Anti-Malware, Exploit protection, Fileless protection, Anti-Ransomware, App Control, Endpoint controls, Collection features, and Endpoint UI Settings.
 Each item opens the relevant configuration page, with neatly laid-out controls for the individual sub-components.

 System\Detection servers page